Jo3-h/Machine-Learning/README.md

 - Focuses on understanding backpropagation, activation functions, and gradiet descent.
 - Performance will be tracked against a test set, with experiments in tuning hyperparameters.

 2. Decision Trees & Random Forests
+- Step-by-step construction of decision trees from scratch using concepts like Gini impurity and information gain.
+- Application of the decision tree on classification problems.
+- Extension into a random forest for improved generalization and accuracy